pkuxchen/JAMAJni-old/README.md

 <b>JAMAJni</b> is a JAVA package providing a java interface for lapack and blas library and using the classes defined by JAMA Package.
 It's a tool for numerical linear algebra computations.
-JAMAJni calls an intermediate c interface - cblas and lapacke - which requires previous installation.
-So you have to install cblas and lapacke first (detailed installation instructions are listed below).
+JAMAJni calls an intermediate c interface - cblas and - lapacke which requires previous installation.
+(Detailed installation instructions are listed below).

 Build Instructions